scholacantorum/public-site/sing/index.md

     <p>We usually perform in the northern part of Santa Clara County (such as Palo Alto and Los Altos), with occasional performances elsewhere in the Bay Area.</p>
   </li>
   <li><b>How much does it cost to sing in Schola Cantorum?</b>
-    <p>Singers are encouraged to donate $350 to Schola Cantorum for the year, or $600 for couples.
-We strive to receive donations from 100% of our membership, but no singer is ever turned away for lack of funds.</p>
+    <p>The suggested donation form the opportunity to sing in Schola Cantorum is $350 per singer for the year, or $600 for couples.
+We strive for donations from 100% of our membership, but no singer is ever turned away for lack of funds.</p>
   </li>
   <li><b>What are the participation expectations for singers?</b>
     <p>Singers are expected to participate in all rehearsals and all performances for the year.
-We understand that illness or conflicts sometimes make participation impossible, but such cases should be rare.</p>
+We understand that illness or conflicts sometimes make participation impossible, but such cases should be rare.
+Singers will have the opportunity to disclose conflicts at the beginning of the year.</p>
   </li>
   <li><b>How often will I need to re-audition?</b>
     <p>To maintain the musical standards of the chorus, all singers will be asked to sing privately for the Artistic Director every few years.</p>